FANZ

 Chatbot name

-The name displayed to visitors when they interact with the bot.
+The name displayed to visitors when they interact with the bot — including in the Inbox, where it appears next to each bot message bubble.

 SpecificationValue